This guide contains key resources to introduce you to the features of critical writing.

 Want to know more?
 Check out these resources for more examples of paraphrasing and using notes to synthesise information:

-Academic writing is based on using source information to create your own critical arguments.
+Academic writing integrates evidence from sources to create your own critical arguments.

 These resources will help you explore ways to integrate evidence and build critical arguments: